dallocort/dallocort/README.md

 ### Hi there from .:serbia:

-For several years I've been working in a logistics-related field,<br/> but I'm returning to my old love, the one I feel best with, and that's programming.<br/><br/>
+For several years I've been working in a transport and traffic engineering sector,<br/> but I'm returning to my old love, the one I feel best with, and that's programming.<br/><br/>
 I'm working intensively on FrontEnd and BackEnd skills, and my goal is to be a full-stack web developer.
 <br/>